-As a guide, students in Year 10 courses need to achieve a B grade or better to select that course as part of their ATAR Pathway in Year 11.
+As a guide, students in Year 10 Extension courses need to achieve a B grade or better to select that course as part of their ATAR Pathway in Year 11.
 As these selections are made following the Semester 1 results, the course selections will be based on the Semester 1 report.
-However, if a student's results change by the end of Semester 2, reselection can occur.